theSmokingFrog/advent-of-code/src/main/kotlin/dev/nhoffmann/aoc/y2020/day3/readme.md

 #...##....##...##....##...##....##...##....##...##....##...##....#
 .#..#...#.#.#..#...#.#.#..#...#.#.#..#...#.#.#..#...#.#.#..#...#.#  --->
 ```
-You start on the open square (`.`) in the top-left corner and need to reach the bottom (below the bottom-most row on
+You start on the open square (`.`) in the top-left corner and need to reach the bottom (below the bottom-most row on your map).
-your map).

-The toboggan can only follow a few specific slopes (you opted for a cheaper model that prefers rational numbers); start
+The toboggan can only follow a few specific slopes (you opted for a cheaper model that prefers rational numbers); start by **
-by counting all the trees you would encounter for the slope right 3, down 1:
+counting all the trees** you would encounter for the slope **right 3, down 1**:

 From your starting position at the top-left, check the position that is right `3` and down `1`.
-Then, check the position
+Then, check the position that is
-that is right 3 and down 1 from there, and so on until you go past the bottom of the map.
+right 3 and down 1 from there, and so on until you go past the bottom of the map.

 The locations you'd check in the above example are marked here with `O` where there was an open square and `X` where there
 was a tree: